lordmilko/dots/README.md

 shutdown -r now
 ```
 Edit ~/.profile and make sure the Arch Linux MONITOR1 variable is the only MONITOR1 variable uncommented

+If installing on a real machine, you can run `find /sys -name edid` to get an idea as to what the monitor name may need to be; otherwise you can use `xrandr` after starting X11 to get the actual name

 Launch WM and set your theme
 ```sh